lvksh/2020WN_CS545/README.md

 **TODOS**
 - ~~project proposal~~
 - Things to figure out before everything
-  - Common label definitions used in stock prediction
+  - ~~Common label definitions used in stock prediction~~
+    - UP, DOWN, PRESERVE - Three class classification problem
-  - How can the label related to the actual applications?
+  - ~~How can the label related to the actual applications? ~~
+    - The probability of UP can be used to selected stocks.
   - How's the final data frame looks like?
 - Data Retrieval: Using crawling methods to crawl all the data we need for this project.
   - Historical stock open price, close price, all interesting factors for each stock.
 (Zeyuan hu)
     - 2020-10-03 kunsheng: Found an amazing crawling tools [Tushare](https://tushare.pro/register?reg=395357)